Boosey & Hawkes: Pre-merger

 Thomas Boosey's son, also named Thomas (1794/1795–1871), set up a separate musical branch of the company known as T. Boosey & Co. and, in the latter part of the 19th century, Boosey & Company.
-It initially imported foreign music but soon began publishing in England the works of composers such as Johann Nepomuk Hummel, Saverio Mercadante, Ferdinand Ries and Gioachino Rossini, and subsequently important operas by Bellini, Donizetti and Verdi.
+It initially imported foreign music but soon began publishing in England the works of composers such as Johann Nepomuk Hummel, Saverio Mercadante, Fanny Puzzi, Ferdinand Ries and Gioachino Rossini, and subsequently important operas by Bellini, Donizetti and Verdi.
 Elgar and Vaughan Williams were among its later signings.
 It also produced books; among its first publications was an English translation of Johann Nikolaus Forkel's book Life of J. S. Bach (1820).
 The company was seriously affected by the House of Lords' decision in Boosey v.
 Jeffreys (1854) which deprived English publishers of many of their foreign copyrights.

 Boosey & Company diversified into manufacturing woodwind instruments in 1851, collaborating in 1856 with flautist R. S. Pratten (1846–1936) to develop new designs for flutes.
 It bought over the business of Henry Distin in 1868, allowing it to begin making brass instruments.
 Among its achievements was the widely acclaimed design for compensating valves developed by David James Blaikley in 1874.
 The company also commenced production of string instruments.

 The company capitalised on the increasing popularity of the ballad by focusing its publishing activities on them.
 To promote sales, John Boosey (c.
 1832–1893), son of Thomas Jr., established the London Ballad Concerts in 1867 at St. James's Hall and later at Queen's Hall when it opened in 1893.
 Clara Butt, John Sims Reeves and Charles W. Clark performed at these concerts, and their successes included Arthur Sullivan's "The Lost Chord" (1877) and Stephen Adams' "The Holy City".
 The company began emphasising educational music from about the end of the 19th century.

 In 1874 Boosey & Company moved into offices at 295 Regent Street, where the business was to stay for the next 131 years.
 In 1892, Boosey & Company opened an office in New York which still exists today.
 The business eventually owned half of Regent Street, and at the time of the merger was managed by Leslie Boosey (1887–1979).

 Hawkes & Son (initially Rivière & Hawkes), a rival to Boosey & Company, was founded in 1865 by William Henry Hawkes selling orchestral sheet music.
 The company also made musical instruments and spare parts such as clarinet reeds, and by 1925 Hawkes had set up an instrument factory in Edgware, North London.
 The business, which was particularly known for brass and military band music, was eventually inherited by Ralph Hawkes (1898–1950).